ianabc/DrupalHash/README.md

 History
 -------
-There is very little original code in here, most of the original code comes from Giannhs Apostolidhs <giannhs.apostolidhs@gmail.com> in this blog post: http://giannis.e-apostolidis.gr/blog/drupal-7-password-encryption-javascript/.
+There is very little original code in here, most of the original code comes from Giannhs Apostolidhs in this blog post: http://giannis.e-apostolidis.gr/blog/drupal-7-password-encryption-javascript/.

 I have taken that code and smacked it around a bit to do what I want.
 The main change is the removal of node.js in place of CryptoJS.
 His code is nice enough but at the moment my additions/changes are an awful mess.
 Use at your own risk.

--Ian Allison <IFAllison@gmail.com>
+-Ian